FirstLegoLeague/scheduling/FunctionalRequirements.md

 *Use case 2:*

 # Output
-- Generate website that can be accesed/published by the visitors, ahead of and during the event.
+- Provide website that can be accesed/published by the visitors, ahead of and during the event.
-  - Select a specific team
+  - Select a specific team and retrieve schedule
-- Printouts
+  - Select a specific location and show the schedule
+  - Now & Next: show current activities and the next 10 minutes
+  - What is happening at xxx: show the events schedule.
+- Printouts, generate PDFs with the schedule...
   - Per team
   - Per location
   - Per activity
   - Per time (period)

+*Use case 1:*

 # TODOS:
 - Agreement on the import format from Excel, define requirements/templates for import.